vim-airline/vim-airline/README.md

   Y    | file encoding[fileformat] (utf-8[unix])
   Z    | current position in the file
  [...] | additional sections (warning/errors/statistics) from external plugins (e.g. YCM, syntastic, ...)
+       | can be shown on a second line optionally (Vim only)

 The information in Section Z looks like this: